zhexinxu/zhexinxu.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
-I am a postdoctoral researcher in the [Datta Lab](http://datta.hms.harvard.edu/) in the Department of Neurobiology, Harvard Medical School.
-I completed my PhD in Brain and Cognitive Sciences at the University of Rochester with [Greg DeAngelis](https://www.sas.rochester.edu/bcs/people/faculty/deangelis_greg/index.html), during which I studied how the primate visual system infers 3D scene structure (e.g., motion and depth) during active movements using electrophysiology, psychophysics, and computational models.
-Before that, I designed wood drilling machines as a Mechanical Engineering major in college.
+I am a postdoctoral fellow in the Department of Neurobiology at Harvard Medical School, working with [Bob Datta](http://datta.hms.harvard.edu/).
+My research focueses on understanding how the brain coordinates movements in response to environmental demands and internal needs.

-I am interested in the neural mechanisms through which animals coordinate behavior and interact with natural environments.
+I completed my PhD in Brain and Cognitive Sciences at the University of Rochester with [Greg DeAngelis](https://www.sas.rochester.edu/bcs/people/faculty/deangelis_greg/index.html), where I investigated the neural mechanisms of motion and depth perception during self-motion.
+Before that, I was trained in mechanical engineering and visual psychophysics.

-Besides science, I enjoy swimming, photography, reading, cooking, hiking, and traveling.
+Outside of science, I enjoy bird watching, swimming, photography, and traveling.